eluo28/portfolio/content/jobs/Visa/index.md

 season: "Summer 2021"
 ---

-- Developing Java APIs on the Debit Processing Services Team for third-party companies
-- Filling product backlog and delivering production-ready code in 2 week Scrum sprints
+- Developing REST APIs to provide a new Visa Transaction Controls feature to over 60 million users
+- Creating a minimum viable product using Spring and MongoDB to satisfy client requirements
+- Enforcing proper development workflow by using JUnit testing and Git to ensure production ready code
+- Engaging in Scrum sprints following Agile methodology to ensure timely delivery of development goals